nvite/dagwood/README.md

 back to the browser, so you've got to do horrible things to even the most trivially complex controllers to get any code reuse where postprocessing is concerned.

-## Let Dagwood do those horrible things for you.
+## Let Dagwood do those horrible things for you

 Dagwood *sandwiches* your routes by decorating `res.[s]end` to call a response handler prior to closing out.
 This can be stacked to arbitrary depths and follows LIFO on the response